gurry/ProcPlay/README.md

 ProcPlay
 ========

-A x86 processor simulator you can play with.
+An x86 processor simulator you can play with.

-"Play with" is the key.
+"Play with" has got all the emphasis.